smarter-project/documentation/README.md

 ### Deploy using terraform

-If you have an AWS account, a terraform script is available on this repository at [Terraform](terraform) and a [readme](terraform/README.md) is available.
+If you have an AWS account, a terraform script is available on this repository at [Terraform](terraform) and a [readme](terraform/README.md) describes how to use it.
 This script will allocate an AWS EC2 Graviton instance, install k3s and helm and install all the charts needed to run this demo.
 The only missing part is one or more edge nodes that the user needs to provide.

 ### Step by step deployment